imagej/imagej.github.io/_pages/plugins/bonej.md

 -   The version of BoneJ
 -   The first time, last time and current time you ran a BoneJ plugin
 -   Your system language and character map
--   Google also records your IP address as all webservers do in their logs
+-   Google formerly recorded your computer's domain and maybe IP address.
+Location analysis is limited now to the city level.
 -   Some of these values are saved in your preferences
 -   Your operating system and Java version are reported in the user agent ID